-19.2 Creating Privacy Consent Policies
+3530 19.2 Creating Patient Privacy Policies

-3480 The administrators of the XDS Affinity Domain will need to develop and publish an overall XDS Affinity Domain Policy that clearly defines the overall appropriate use of the XDS Affinity Domain.
+The administrators of the Patient Privacy Policy Domain (e.g., XDS Affinity Domain) will need to develop and publish an overall Policy for the Patient Privacy Policy Domain that clearly defines the overall appropriate use of the protected resources.
 This is the subject of ITI TF-1: Appendix L and is not further defined here.

-Within this XDS Affinity Domain Policy is a defined set of acceptable use Patient Privacy Consent Policies.
-A Patient Privacy Consent Policy further explains appropriate use of the XDS Affinity

-3485 Domain in a way that provides choices to the patient.
+3535 Within this Patient Privacy Policy Domain (e.g., XDS Affinity Domain) overall Policy is a defined set of acceptable use Patient Privacy Policies.
+A Patient Privacy Policy further explains appropriate use of the protected resources in a way that provides choices to the patient.
 The BPPC profile places no requirements on the content of these policies nor the method used to develop these policies (See ITI TF-1: Appendix P for some guidance on developing these policies).
-BPPC only assumes that the overall XDS

-Affinity Domain Privacy Policy can be structured as a set of specific policies (A, B, C, D in the example below), where each one may be used independently or combined in relationship to publication and access of a specific type(s) of document.
+BPPC only assumes that the overall Patient Privacy Policy Domain can be structured as a set of specific policies (A, B, C, D in the example below), where each one may be used independently or combined in relationship to publication and access of a specific type(s) of document.

-Figure 19.2-1: Privacy Policy Hierarchy
+Figure 19.2-1: Example Patient Privacy Policy Hierarchy

-A Privacy Consent Policy will identify who has access to information, and what information is governed by the policy (e.g., under what conditions will a document be marked as containing that
+3545 A Patient Privacy Policy will identify who has access to information, and what information is governed by the policy (e.g., under what conditions will a document marked as containing sensitive information be used by a specific type of individual for a specific use).

-- 3495 type of information).
 The mechanism for publishing these policies is not described by this profile.
-The set of Privacy Consent Policies written by the XDS Affinity Domain must be able to be implemented by the technologies in all of the systems that have access to the XDS Affinity Domain.
-This means that the Privacy Consent Policies must be created with great care to ensure they are enforceable. - 3500 Each Patient Privacy Consent Policy will be given a unique identifier (OID) known as a Patient Privacy Consent Identifier.
-It is this identifier that is used to label documents published into the XDS Affinity Domain.
-This label provides the control linkage back to the appropriate Patient Privacy Consent Policy.
-This label is additionally used when capturing a patient's acknowledgement of a specific Patient Privacy Consent Policy. - 3505 An XDS Affinity Domain may have legacy documents that were published prior to all systems supporting the BPPC Profile, and thus will have confidentiality codes not defined under the BPPC Profile (e.g. For example, the HL7 confidentialityCode for "N" [normal]).
-The XDS Affinity Domains will need to provide Privacy Consent Policies for granting access to documents that use these non-BPPC confidentiality code values. - 3510 XDS Affinity domains should also determine their strategy for addressing the changing over time of Privacy Consent Policies.
+The set of Patient Privacy Policies written by the Patient Privacy Policy Domain must be able to be implemented by the technologies in all of the systems that have access to the domain.
+This means that the Patient Privacy Policies must be created with great care to ensure they are enforceable.

+Each Patient Privacy Policy will be given a unique identifier (OID) known as a Patient Privacy Policy Identifier.
+This is additionally used when capturing a patient's acknowledgement of a specific Patient Privacy Policy resulting in a Patient Privacy Policy Acknowledgement Document (i.e. an instance of a BPPC document).

 Finally, Privacy Consent Policies used within an XDS Affinity Domain will very likely be different than those used with the XDM or XDR Profiles as these profiles often are used to transfer documents in ad-hoc ways.
-The patient may provide a consent given to share information on media considered for consents shared on media or transmitted through XDR and those shared in an XDS3520 Affinity Domain.
+The patient may provide a consent given to share information on media to the provider creating the media for specific use, rather than for more general sharing within an XDS Affinity Domain.
+When transferring information that originated in an XDS Affinity Domain to media (XDM), the Privacy Consent Policies found in the XDS Affinity Domain might be changed during the publication process.
+There are also differences in the sensitivity that should be considered for consents shared on media or transmitted through XDR and those shared in an XDS Affinity Domain.
 See the section Security Considerations later in this volume for more details.

-3515 to the provider creating the media for specific use, rather than for more general sharing within an XDS Affinity Domain.
-When transferring information that originated in an XDS Affinity Domain to media (XDM), the Privacy Consent Policies found in the XDS Affinity Domain might be changed during the publication process.
-There are also differences in the sensitivity that should be